 Which Credit Card To Use?

 Etihad sells its miles through Points.com so there’s no scope to earn a travel/airline bonus by using a credit card that offers bonus points for shopping in either of those categories.
-This makes this a good opportunity to use a credit card on which you’re working towards a welcome bonus (like the excellent bonus currently available on the World of Hyatt credit card) or a card that earns you points that you value highly (e.g. the Blue Business Plus Credit Card from American Express which earns cardholders 2 Membership Rewards Points/dollar spent on the first $50,000 of spending every year).
+This makes this a good opportunity to use a credit card on which you’re working towards a welcome bonus (like the good bonus currently available on the Amex Gold Card) or a card that earns you points that you value highly (e.g. the Blue Business Plus Credit Card from American Express which earns cardholders 2 Membership Rewards Points/dollar spent on the first $50,000 of spending every year).

-If you’re someone who prefers to earn cash back over miles and points, the newly refreshed Chase Freedom Unlimited Credit Card would be a good option.
+If you’re someone who prefers to earn cash back over miles and points, the Chase Freedom Unlimited Credit Card would be a good option.

 If you can find saver award availability on American Airlines this sale could offer a great way to book those awards at rates we haven’t seen since the big American Airlines devaluation a few years ago.